-The Company's executive compensation programs are based on the belief that the interests of the executives should be closely aligned with the Company's shareholders.
+The Company's compensation philosophy for executive officers is based on the belief that the interests of the executives should be closely aligned with the Company's shareholders.
 To support this philosophy, a significant portion of each executive officer's compensation is placed at risk and linked to the accomplishment of specific results that are expected to lead to the creation of short-term and long-term value for the Company's shareholders.
 The Company's compensation policies and programs are designed to:

-- · attract, develop, reward and retain highly qualified and productive individuals; - motivate executives to improve the overall performance and profitability of the Company, as well as the business group for which each is responsible, and reward executives when specific measurable results have been achieved; - encourage accountability by determining salaries and incentive awards based on each executive's individual performance and contribution; - tie incentive awards to financial and non-financial metrics which drive the performance of the Company's common stock over the long term to further reinforce the linkage between the interests of the shareholders and the executives; and - ensure compensation levels are both externally competitive and internally equitable.
+- attract, develop, reward and retain highly qualified and talented individuals; - motivate executives to improve the overall performance and profitability of the Company, as well as the business group for which each is responsible, and reward executives when specific measurable results have been achieved; - encourage accountability by determining salaries and incentive awards based on each executive's individual performance and contribution; - tie incentive awards to financial and non-financial metrics which drive the performance of the Company's common stock over the long term to further reinforce the linkage between the interests of the shareholders and the executives; and - ensure compensation levels are both externally competitive and internally equitable.

-In furtherance of these goals, the Company's executive compensation policies, plans and programs consist of base salary, annual incentive compensation, long-term retention/incentive awards, including stock options, restricted stock units and restricted stock grants, a deferred compensation plan and other benefits.
+In furtherance of these goals, the Company's executive compensation policies, plans and programs consist of base salary, annual incentive compensation, long-term retention/incentive awards, including stock options, performance shares and restricted stock grants, a deferred compensation plan and other benefits.

 The Committee considers all elements of compensation and the Company's compensation philosophy when determining individual components of pay.
-The Committee does not follow any principles in a mechanical fashion; rather, the members use their experience and judgment in determining the mix of compensation for each individual.
-In addition to the experience and knowledge of the Committee and the Company's Human Resources staff, the Committee utilizes the services of independent human resources consultants who provide competitive data from independent survey sources of peer companies in competition for similar management talent.
+The Committee does not follow any principles in a formulaic fashion; rather, the members use their experience and judgment in determining the mix of compensation for each individual.
+In addition to the experience and knowledge of the Committee and the Company's Human

+Resources staff, the Committee utilizes the services of independent human resources consultants who provide advice and counsel, as well as competitive data from independent survey sources of peer companies in competition for similar management talent.
 The surveys include data from direct competitors of the Company and from other companies in the high-technology industry with similar size and performance characteristics.
-Most of the companies included in this analysis are also included in the Dow Jones US Technology, Hardware and Equipment Index (see "Stock Performance Graph" at page 21).
+Most of the companies included in this analysis are also included in the Dow Jones US Technology, Hardware and Equipment Index (see "Stock Performance Graph" at page 25).

 While there is no specific formula that is used to set pay in relation to this market data, executive officer base salary and individual bonus target amounts, when combined, are generally equivalent to the median total cash compensation level for comparable jobs in the marketplace.
 However, depending upon the Company's business groups' performance as measured against predetermined financial and non-financial goals, amounts paid under the Company's performance-based compensation program may lead to total cash compensation levels that are lower or higher than the median levels for comparable jobs.
-The Committee also reviews the compensation levels of the executive officers for internal consistency.

 The Company intends to provide a total compensation opportunity for executive officers that is above average, but with an above-average amount of the total compensation opportunity at risk and dependent upon Company performance.
-In all cases, the Committee considers the total potential compensation payable to each of the executive officers when establishing or adjusting any element of his or her compensation package.